 denotes if object is present in cell i.

-denotes bounding box resposible for prediciton of object in the cell i.
+denotes bounding box responsible for prediction of object in the cell i.

-and are regularisation parameter required to balance the loss function.
+and are regularization parameter required to balance the loss function.

 In this model, we take and